 Las Vegas Drug Trafficking Lawyer

-If you have been charged with drug trafficking in Las Vegas, or any of the surrounding areas in Nevada, including Boulder City, Enterprise, Henderson, Laughlin, Mesquite, North Las Vegas, Paradise, Spring Valley, Summerlin South, Sunrise Manor, Whitney, or Winchester, contact the Law Office of Joel M. Mann.
-Joel Mann is an experienced drug defense attorney in Las Vegas who will make every effort to help you avoid the most serious penalties related to your alleged offense.
+If you have been charged with drug trafficking in Las Vegas, or any of the surrounding areas in Nevada, including Boulder City, Enterprise, Henderson, Laughlin, Mesquite, North Las Vegas, Paradise, Spring Valley, Summerlin South, Sunrise Manor, Whitney, or Winchester, contact the Joel M. Mann – Las Vegas Criminal Defense Lawyer.
+Joel M. Mann is an experienced drug defense attorney in Las Vegas who will make every effort to help you avoid the most serious penalties related to your alleged offense.

 Controlled substances commonly trafficked in Las Vegas can include illegal drugs, street drugs, chemicals, man-made substances and prescription pills, such as: